TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 * EBX (Container Edition) image pushed on your docker registry

 **Note**:
-The architecture (type of CPU) of the images must match that of the cluster
+The architecture (type of CPU) of the images must match that of the cluster.

 TODO pch review NOTE